Salling Group: Mærsk sells its stake back to Salling

+Relaunch of BR toy store chain

+On January 17, 2019, Salling Group announced the acquisition of some parts of Top-Toy, the bankrupt company behind the toy chains BR and Toys "R" Us in Denmark.
+The agreement included Top-Toy's entire Danish inventory and the rights to the BR name and brands for a future 25 new stores.
+Salling Group's CEO, Per Bank, called the deal a "strategically important agreement" that would ensure that Danes could still buy toys in physical stores across the country.
+However, no decision was made regarding the long-term future of the BR brand.
+The acquisition did not include Top-Toy's stores or employees, but Salling Group did have 1,500 open positions.
+Of those, approximately 1,000 were in Denmark, and 60% of those were aimed at young people under 18 or were student positions.

+Purchase of Rimi Baltic

+Swedish group ICA Gruppen and Salling Group have agreed on a sale price of retailer Rimi Baltic of 1.3 billion euros, excluding debts, company representatives told the media on March 5, 2025.
+The European Commission approved the deal on 5 May 2025, with transfer expected to be completed by June 2025.
+Transaction completed in June 2, 2025.

 Campaigns

 Mini Market

 The Mini Market (in Danish: Mini Marked) campaign was a largely successful campaign done by Salling Group in the summer of 2019.
 The campaign revolved around miniature toys shaped and designed like grocery products, such as a toothpaste bottle, a carton of eggs or a deodorant.
 Customers would receive one of the toys if they purchased more than 100 kr. worth of groceries in a Salling, Føtex or Bilka store.
 Along with the toys was a collection binder that customers could purchase at stores.
-It was expected that the toys would be sold until July 4, however because of the popularity, the expected end date was then June 27.
+It was expected that the toys would be sold until July 4; however, because of the popularity, the expected end date was moved to June 27.

 The campaign also received criticism.
 Throughout the campaign, they received complaints because of the large amounts of plastic they were producing.
 In response, the press manager for Salling Group, Mads Hvitved Grand, stated that the toys' intention for a long period of use was best met with plastic, and that the company wanted to promote playing with physical toys instead of sitting in front of a screen.